V4Fire/Client/src/components/traits/i-open/README.md

 |----------|-------------------------|-----------|---------|
 | `opened` | The component is opened | `boolean` | -       |

-To support these events, override `initModEvents` in your component and invoke a helper method from the trait.
+To support these modifiers, override the `mods` static parameter in your component.

 ```typescript
 import iOpen from 'components/traits/i-open/i-open';